crstjames/thelastcentaur/DOCKER.md

 4. Build and start all containers
 5. Check if services are running properly

-### Option 2: Using Direct Docker Commands
+### Option 3: Using Direct Docker Commands

-If you don't have Docker Compose, you can use the following command:
+If you don't have Docker Compose, you can use:

 ```bash
 ./run-docker-simple.sh